darklife/darkriscv/README.md

 The core with RV32I is implemented and the cache controller with LUTRAM is also implemented, but need some fixes in order to work fine.
 The next steps are include support for RV64I and RV128I in the core, as well make available a SoC with support for external SRAM and UART.
-All other features are for the short future (H2/2018), except the NoC (network on chip), which is more complex and I think will be available only in H1/2019.

 ## The Friends of DarkRISCV!